 On January 30, 1968, “Verve” label released “White Light/White Heat”, the second Velvet Underground studio album.
 It was recorded in September 1967, at the “Scepter Studios” in New York, and was produced by Tom Wilson.
 It was band’s last studio recording of new material with founding member John Cale.
 In 2003, magazine “Rolling Stone” ranked “White Light/White Heat” at number 293 on it’s list of the “500 Greatest Albums of All Time”.

-- John Cale– lead vocals, backing vocals, spoken word, electric viola, organ, piano, bass guitar, ,medical sound effects
+- John Cale– lead and backing vocals, spoken word, electric viola, organ, piano, bass guitar, ,medical sound effects

 - Lou Reed– lead vocals, lead guitar, rhythm guitar

-- Sterling Morrison– lead guitar, rhythm guitar, bass guitar, backing vocals, medical sound effects
+- Sterling Morrison– lead guitar, rhythm guitar, bass guitar, medical sound effects, backing vocals

 - Maureen Tucker– percussion, drums